Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 	<tbody>
 		<tr>
 			<td>Definition</td>
-			<td>The horizontal distance (in meters) from the given dwc:decimalLatitude and dwc:decimalLongitude describing the smallest circle containing the sampling location.</td>
+			<td>The horizontal distance (in meters) from the given <b>dwc:decimalLatitude</b> and <b>dwc:decimalLongitude</b> describing the smallest circle containing the sampling location.</td>
 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>A precise location of a wild bee observation supports species status assessments, distribution models, and other analyses relying on occurrence location.
-Sometimes the location of an observation must be masked for species or other security; the extent of masking can be provided here.</td>
+			<td>A precise location of a wild bee occurrence provides essential context for interpretation.
+Providing a precise location supports species status assessments, distribution models, and other analyses relying on occurrence location.
+Sometimes the location of an occurrence must be masked for species or other security; the extent of masking can be provided here.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>